Security on campus

 - When using public transport, check timetables to ensure you are not waiting long periods at transport stops.
-If you do have to wait, stand in a well-lit area and near other people if possible
+If you do have to wait, stand in a well-lit area near other people if possible.

 Always follow your feelings about personal safety.
 If you feel unsafe about using a particular ATM - for example if it's in an isolated or dark location, consider using another one or a terminal in a supermarket or service station.

 - Develop your own way of remembering your PIN.
-Never keep it written down
+Never write it down.

-- Finish each drink.
-Avoid topping up your glass and avoid mixing different types of alcoholic drinks
+- Avoid topping up your glass and avoid mixing different types of alcoholic drinks.

 - You can reduce the amount you drink by getting involved with other activities at parties or clubs.
 Get up and dance or play pool etc.